-At times, the construction looks like a stronghold made of defence walls, narrow passageways and even trenches.
+At times, the construction looks like a stronghold made of defense walls, narrow passageways and even trenches.
 Apart from being a fortress, Selime monastery was also where monks and clergy received their education and a military command post.

-One of the largest religious complexes built in Cappadocia, Selime monastery has also been used as a caravanserai where the traders travelling along the Silk Road could stop, spend the night, eat and rest before resuming their journey.
+One of the largest religious complexes built in Cappadocia, Selime monastery has also been used as a caravanserai where the traders traveling along the Silk Road could stop, spend the night, eat and rest before resuming their journey.
 Within the monastery, you will also see the paths devoted to the camels the traders used to travel and where they were kept to rest.
 Caravanserais are always fascinating buildings, some of the most beautiful to visit are in Iran and in Herat, Afghanistan.

 READ MORE: Best places to visit in Iran in 10 days.

 From the 16th century, the complex of Selime monastery was abandoned and somehow fell into decay.
-Today it’s one of the famous attractions in Cappadocia and always included in the guided tours to the Ihlara Valley as it’s located right on the edge of the gorge.
+Today it’s one of the famous attractions in Cappadocia and is always included in the guided tours to the Ihlara Valley as it’s located right on the edge of the gorge.